till-s/kicad-lan9254-evr-prototype/README.md

   - JTAG interface connected to FPGA and (optionally) the LAN9254.
     Initial configuration of the FPGA (blank configuration flash) must be performed via this interface.

+## Component Note

+The choice of some components on the board may seem bizarre (e.g., the different types of voltage-regulators).
+The explanation is the shortage of devices in 2022; I had to scramble and in some cases obtain a small amount of samples from vendors and design with what was available.